-Nurses from the Department of Specialty Nursing at the Singapore General Hospital, a member of the SingHealth group, share what you need to do before you travel if you have diabetes.
+Travelling overseas doesn't need to be a pain when you have diabetes.
+The Department of Endocrinology at Singapore General Hospital (SGH) shares what you need to do before you travel if you have diabetes.

 Singapore General Hospital (SGH), a member of the